mainlp/mainlp.github.io/_pages/projects.md

 - *Computational Job Market Analysis.* Extraction of skills from job postings, multlinguality.
 We are particularly interested in extending this work to German and other languages.
 [See references of MultiSkill project](#multiskill) Level: BSc or MSc.

-- *Information extraction for finding arguments for pain-awareness of other species.* The fact that non-human animals can feel pain is a strong factor in our ethical and legal considerations involving them.
+- :hourglass_flowing_sand: *Information extraction for finding arguments for pain-awareness of other species.* The fact that non-human animals can feel pain is a strong factor in our ethical and legal considerations involving them.
 However, it is yet not fully understood which species can perceive pain.
 Birch et al. (2021) have developed a framework of 8 criteria that suggest sentience of pain in other species, that has recently been used by the UK government to adjust animal welfare regulations.
 To make a case that a specific species can feel pain, researchers have to go through the literature by hand and find studies that investigate one or more of the 8 criteria (Gibbons et al., 2022).
 The goal of this project is to develop an information extraction method that supports this process by extracting study information on these 8 criteria automatically.
 The project would consist of deriving a small evaluation corpus from Gibbons et al., 2022 and then evaluate few-shot learning methods for information extraction on the corpus.
 [References: Birch, Jonathan, et al. “Review of the evidence of sentience in cephalopod molluscs and decapod crustaceans.”
 (2021), M Gibbons, et al. “Can insects feel pain?
 A review of the neural and behavioural evidence” (2022) Advances in Insect Physiology 63, 155-229].
 Level: BSc or MSc (preferred).
 Level: BSc or MSc.

 - *Adapt NER Tools to novel entities with gazetteers.*